image

 Market research and consumer feedback

-The project manager conducts thorough market research to identify areas for improvement in existing processes.
-They gather consumer feedback through surveys, focus groups, and data analysis to understand pain points and preferences.
+The project manager conducts market research to understand the current market landscape and identify potential opportunities for innovation and improvement.
+They also gather consumer feedback through surveys, focus groups, and other channels to understand their needs and pain points.

 Solution brainstorming